 Elevation is required for all CDBG-DR assisted rehabilitation and reconstruction housing programs.
-The City is not considering or proposing any rehabilitation or reconstruction of housing units other than the Capstone at the Oaks project, which is located outside of a regulatory floodway and the one-hundred-year floodplain as identified by FEMA panel 22019C0485F, effective 02/18/2011.
+The City is not considering or proposing any rehabilitation or reconstruction of housing units other than the Capstone at the Oaks project and Fitzenreiter riverfront project, which are located outside of a regulatory floodway and the one-hundred-year floodplain as identified by FEMA panel 22019C0485F, effective 02/18/2011.
+These projects are also new construction and would not require retrofit to meet elevation standards.